-In 2017, the Trump ONRR sought to repeal the Obama-era 2016 Valuation Rule; the repeal was vacated in March, 2019 by a federal court as a violation of the APA.
-Then, on Oct.
-8, 2019, a federal judge issued a nationwide preliminary injunction blocking portions of the 2016 Valuation Rule from going into effect as litigation over the rule continued.
-On Jan.
-15, 2021 ONRR published a final rule (the 2020 Valuation Reform and Civil Penalty Rule) rolling back many provisions of the 2016 Valuation Rule.
+In 2017, the Trump ONRR sought to repeal the Obama-era 2016 Valuation Rule.
+The repeal was vacated in March 2019 by a federal court.
+Then, in October 2019, a federal judge issued a nationwide preliminary injunction blocking portions of the 2016 Valuation Rule from going into effect as litigation over the rule continued.
+On January 15, 2021 ONRR published a final rule, the 2020 Valuation Reform and Civil Penalty Rule, rolling back many provisions of the 2016 Valuation Rule.

 OBAMA AdministrationRead more

 July 1, 2016 The Department of the Interior (DOI) publishes a final rule reforming the valuation process for oil, gas, and coal on public lands (the Valuation Rule).
 The purpose is to ensure that the public receives a fair return on the minerals that it owns and to provide clarity and certainty to lessees.